-Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there no known or expected risk to health.
 MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking water.
-Your local public water system is responsible for
+Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking wate